burtbeckwith/grails-job-runner-plugin/README.md

 add `compile(":job-runner:0.1")` to BuildConfig.groovy

+or clone the repository and run `grails maven-install` and make sure any application or plugin referencing it has a repository reference to `mavenLocal()`

 Basic Usage
 -----------

 This plugins allows you to run any bean that is accessible in the ApplicationContext which has a no argument `execute()` method.
 To use it, simply give the name of stored bean in the ApplicationContext.
 Assuming you have the service foo:

 ```groovy
 class FooService {